 To conclude, eating healthy should be treated as a lifestyle change and not as a one-off diet plan.
 If you want to move towards a healthier diet, try sticking to some basic rules.

-Eating healthy means ensuring that your body gets enough of the right food to manage your health and nutritional requirements, support your lifestyle, and maintain an appropriate weight.
+Eating healthy is not a fad diet that requires you to starve yourself.
+You should get enough of the right food to manage your health and nutritional requirements, support your lifestyle, and maintain an appropriate weight.
 It is essential that you eat regular meals in moderate proportions and with a diverse range of ingredients.
 Starving yourself or limiting your intake of food will only make you feel deprived and unhappy, and could cause deficiencies of minerals or vitamins.

 Plan for a diverse range of food